lunfardo314/proxima/docs/proxi.md

    The _ledger coverage_ must be > of the supply for the branch to be _healthy_.
 The maximum possible value of the ledger coverage is _2 x supply_.

-* `proxi node balance` displays token balance on the usual (ED25519) address and on chains, controlled by the account in the LRB branch.
+* `proxi node balance` displays token balance on the usual (ED25519) address and on chains, controlled by the wallet's account in the LRB branch.
    Token balance is sum of tokens contained in non-chain outputs plus sum of balances contained in chain outputs.

 * `proxi node chains` displays all chain outputs controlled by the account on LRB state